Antonis Petropoulos: Bari 1908

 Petropoulos passes for the first time in his career, the Greek borders in order to pursue his career in Italian club Bari 1908 playing for Serie B. The Greek winger passed the medical examinations, signing a two years' contract with the club for an undisclosed fee.

 On 17 October 2015, in the 8th day of 2015–16 Serie B season he made his debut as a substitute in an away 3–0 loss from Ternana Calcio.

 After a rather catastrophic season, the Greek striker is going to use his option clause and ask for the termination of his contract with the club as did not manage to be among the first priorities of Andrea Camplone, playing only in five games.

 Return to Greece

 On 24 August 2016, Petropoulos agreed with Apollon Smyrnis till the end of 2016–17 season.
-On 9 July 2017, newly promoted to Superleague club Lamia and Aris are monitoring the case of experienced striker, who is expected to leave his current team soon.
+On 9 July 2017, newly promoted to Super League club Lamia and Aris are monitoring the case of experienced striker, who is expected to leave his current team soon.

 On 20 September 2017, he signed a contract with Football League club Doxa Drama for an undisclosed fee.
 Three months later, he mutually solved his contract with the club.
-On 6 January 2018, Petropoulos signed with Superleague club Platanias for the rest of the 2017–18 season, in order to help with his experience the struggling club to remain in the Superleague.
+On 6 January 2018, Petropoulos signed with Super League club Platanias for the rest of the 2017–18 season, in order to help with his experience the struggling club to remain in the Super League.